Participants Needed!

-The study is conducted by Julia Arditi, a Ph.D. candidate at the School of Psychology, the University of Auckland.
-It was approved by the New Zealand Vipassana Centre management and the University of Auckland Ethics Committee.
+It is conducted by Julia Arditi, as part of her Ph.D. at the School of Psychology, the University of Auckland.
+It was approved by the Vipassana Centre management and the University of Auckland Ethics Committee.

 The survey includes cognitive tasks and a questionnaire.
 The tasks resemble computer games and examine short term memory, cognitive processing speed, and cognitive flexibility.
-The questionnaire evaluate different areas of well-being and mental health.
+The questionnaire evaluates different areas of well-being and mental health.
+Participants complete the survey either before, and after their course, or twice before their course.
+All them complete a follow-up three months after their course.

 PARTICIPANT INFORMATION SHEET